AppColony/slate/source/includes/api/v2/locations/_delete.md

 Status | Meaning
 ---------- | -------
 202 | Accepted.
 The request is successful yet deferred.
-A job has been queued to delete this location.
+A job has been queued.
 404 | Cannot find location to delete.
-This could mean an incorrect ID or that this location was already deleted.
+This could mean an incorrect ID or that it's already been deleted.

 ### Asynchronous Operation

-Please note that deleting a location is an asynchronous operation.
-A successful call to this endpoint will return an HTTP status code of "202 — Accepted" and a JSON body containing information about the asynchronous job that was queued.
-Getting a 202 response does not guarantee that this location was successfully deleted (although it will very likely succeed).
+Please note this is an async operation, a successful call will return a 202 with a JSON body containing async job info.
+Read more about [Asynchronous Operations](#asynchronous-endpoints).